fluid-project/infusion-docs/src/documents/LocalizationInThePreferencesFramework.md

 ## Adding Message Bundles

-Message bundles can be specified in one of two ways:

-1. through the [auxiliary schema](AuxiliarySchemaForPreferencesFramework.md) (if schemas are being used), or
-2. directly to the `messageLoader` (if grades are being used).

-The Preferences Framework will load all of the Message Bundles.
-When using an auxiliary schema the bundles are automatically distributed to the panels.
-If an auxiliary schema is not used, the `messageBase` options of each panel will need to be set manually using an IoC reference; `{messageLoader}.resources.<messageBundle>.resourceText`.
+Message bundles can be specified through the [auxiliary schema](AuxiliarySchemaForPreferencesFramework.md).
+The Preferences Framework will load all of the Message Bundles and automatically distribute them to the panels.

 ### Example Auxiliary Schema